White-winged tern: Hybridisation with black tern

 Hybridisation between this species and black tern has been recorded from Sweden and the Netherlands.
 Two juvenile birds at Chew Valley Lake, England, in September 1978 and September 1981, were also believed to be hybrids; they showed mixed characters of the two species, specifically a combination of a dark mantle (a feature of white-winged black) with dark patches on the breast-side (a feature of black tern, not shown by white-winged black).

 Distribution and habitat

 Their breeding habitat is freshwater marshes across from southeast Europe to Central Asia and the Russian Far East.
-They usually nest either on floating vegetation in a marsh or on the ground very close to water, laying 2-4 eggs in a nest built of small reed stems and other vegetation.
+They usually nest either on floating vegetation in a marsh or on the ground very close to water, laying 2–4 eggs in a nest built of small reed stems and other vegetation.
 In winter, they migrate to Africa, southern Asia and Australia.
 It is a scarce vagrant in North America, mainly on the Atlantic coast, but a few records on the Pacific coast and inland in the Great Lakes area.
+The species has also been recorded as a vagrant in South America, including records in Argentina, Brazil, Uruguay, and Colombia.